nicoolas25/gorsse/README.md

 ## TODOs

-* Add tests both for the Go code and the Ruby code
+* Documentation about proxying via nginx
-* Add documentation about proxying via nginx
+* Tests both for the Go code and the Ruby code
-* Add more options to configure the connection handler
+* Benchmarking versus the alternatives
 * Any other useful stuff that I didn't think of...

 ## Contributions